instecinc/pyinstec/README.md

 - Github Page: https://github.com/instecinc/pyinstec
 - Download Page: https://pypi.org/project/instec/

-## Documentation
-Documentation for each function is provided with the python file instec.py.

 ## Installation
 Currently, the library only supports Python versions 3.10 or later, but may change later on to support older versions.
 It has been tested on Windows 11 in the Visual Studio Code development environment.